Sean-w94/atmos/article/article.md

 The `Object.assign` and `Array.from` methods simply afforded a nice way to do mixins and convert array like objects to arrays-proper (no more `Array.prototype.slice.call(ArrayLikeThing)`, hooray!).

 The `Set` constructor returns a unique list object.
-By pushing unique id's (determined browserside), onto a set we could keep a constant running total of voters which allowed us to calculate aggregated percentages.
+By pushing unique ids (determined browserside), onto a set we could keep a constant running total of voters which allowed us to calculate aggregated percentages.

 And one EcmaScript 7 method: [Object.observe][].